AkmDgreat/Marketplace-Java/README.md

 - As a user, I want to be able to save all the information (name, price, rating) to the marketplace to file (if I so choose)
 - As a user, I want to be able to load the marketplace from file (If I so choose)

+## Instructions for Grader

+- You can add product to the marketplace by clicking the button labelled `List a product`
+- You can remove a product by clicking the button labelled `remove a listing`
+- You can buy a product by clicking the button labelled `Buy`
+- You can view your previous orders by clicking the button labelled `Previous orders`
+- You can locate my visual component when you start up the application for the first time
+- You can save the state of my application by clicking the `save` button at the bottom
+- You can reload the state of my application by pressing the `load` button at the button